 The ethical AI commitment shows up in tangible ways.
 The company developed Constitutional AI (CAI), a novel approach to aligning language models with human values.
 Teams actively work on interpretability research — understanding why models behave the way they do, not just making them perform better on benchmarks.
 For researchers and engineers who care about building AI that's safe and beneficial, this is one of the few companies where that mission is embedded in the work itself, not siloed in a separate "responsible AI" team.

-The flat hierarchy is another standout.
 Anthropic operates more like a research lab than a traditional tech company.
-Engineers and researchers have significant autonomy, small teams own entire projects end-to-end, and there's little of the bureaucratic overhead you'd find at a company like Google or Meta.
+Engineers and researchers have significant autonomy, small teams own entire projects end-to-end, and there's less bureaucratic overhead than you'd find at a company like Google or Meta.
 The trade-off is that career ladders and promotion criteria can feel undefined — a common complaint in Glassdoor reviews.

 The engineering-driven culture means that technical decisions are made by the people closest to the work, not by product managers or executives several levels removed.
 If you're an engineer who wants to ship meaningful work with minimal politics, this is a strong draw.
 If you're someone who prefers clear process and well-defined roles, the startup-style ambiguity might be frustrating.